Machine Teen: History 101001

-The next morning, Adam wakes up but does not remember the seizure at all, and seems to have forgotten certain information from the past couple of weeks, such as studying for a test that day.
-When Adam mentions he doesn't remember the seizure to his Dad, his Dad shrugs it off and says not to worry.
-During school he is called to the nurse's office.
-The nurse takes Adam's temperature and listens for his heartbeat, but is confused when she hears something strange (it is not revealed what she heard).
-After school he looks for J.T. and finds Ricky beating him up in an alley behind the school.
+Adam begins playing football, but is suspected of using steroids or illegal drugs, a notion started by Adam's high school rival, Ricky Sims.
+After having another seizure, Adam forgets certain information from the past couple of weeks, such as studying for a test.
+After school, Adam looks for his friend J.T.
+Hunt and finds Ricky beating him up in an alley behind the school.
 Adam comes to J.T.'s defense and gets in another fight with Ricky.
-During the fight, Ricky accidentally shoves a piece of metal through Adam's hand and puts a hole through it.
-Adam sees the broken wires in his hand and, not sure what he is, has another seizure and passes out.
+During the fight, Ricky accidentally shoves a piece of metal through Adam's hand, exposing his internal wiring.
+Adam, not sure what he is, has another seizure and passes out.
 Ricky goes to Officer Michaels and tells him that Adam is a robot.
-Ricky runs off and Michaels, in turn, calls Radcliffe about Adam, revealing Michaels works for Aaronson's former employer Holden Radcliffe.
+Ricky runs off and Michaels, in turn, calls Radcliffe about Adam, revealing Michaels works for Holden Radcliffe.